 - You are reluctant to socialize with others, even close friends, and family

 New research revealing alcoholism is often a symptom, not the cause of depression

 The majority of people suffering from alcoholism started to suffer from depression from an early age, typically during childhood.
 This depression is usually triggered by a traumatic event such as abusive parents, divorced parents or sexual abuse.
-Upon entering early adulthood, many of these traumatised young adults turn to drugs and alcohol as a ‘release’ from their worries.
+Upon entering early adulthood, many of these traumatized young adults turn to drugs and alcohol as a ‘release’ from their worries.
 Adults who did not suffer a traumatic childhood are far less likely to develop alcoholism.

 Childhood trauma and alcoholism